He was a soldier, a prisoner, a runaway, and eventually… a Cherokee. Not by blood, but by bond.

 But he stayed.

-Through the 1740s, Grant continued living among the Cherokee.
-His mixed-heritage children were raised in both cultures.
-He built bridges, not perfectly, not without flaws, but with sincerity.
+Through the 1740s and beyond, Grant continued living among the Cherokee.
+His mixed-heritage children were raised in both cultures, speaking both languages, navigating both worlds.
+He built bridges, not perfectly, not without flaws or contradictions, but with sincerity and commitment that most traders never bothered with.

 The Grandson Who Became a President (Kind Of)

-John Ross, born in 1790, was Ludovic Grant’s grandson.
+John Ross, born in 1790, was Ludovic Grant’s grandson through Grant’s daughter.
 He would go on to become the Principal Chief of the Cherokee Nation during its most painful and defining era, the Trail of Tears.

 Would John Ross have existed without Ludovic Grant?
 Probably not.
 It’s a strange twist of history.
 A Scottish rebel exiled to America becomes a Cherokee patriarch.
-His grandson becomes one of the most powerful Native leaders of the 19th century.
+His grandson becomes one of the most powerful and respected Native leaders of the 19th century, fighting against the same kind of empire his grandfather once rebelled against.

 What Do We Do With Stories Like This?